mAdrls/PRODIGY_WD_02/README.md

 ✅ Start, Pause, and Reset timer.
 ✅ Lap time tracking.
 ✅ Smooth time updates with milliseconds.
-✅ Responsive and user-friendly design
+✅ Responsive and user-friendly design.

 ## 🛠️ Technologies Used
 - **HTML** → For structure